wely/DevCamp/HOL/dotnet/07-bot/README.md

 * Deployed the starter ARM Template [HOL 1](../01-developer-environment).
 * Completion of the [HOL 5](../05-arm-cd).

+> **Note**: If you did not complete the previous labs, the project in the [start](start) folder is cumulative.
+But you need to add the previous HOL's settings to the `Web.config` file.

 ## Exercises
 This hands-on-lab has the following exercises:
 * [Exercise 1: Set up your environment](#ex1)